MKSinghDev/dicedb-compass/README.md

 ![Key value](https://github.com/BadgerBloke/dicedb-compass/blob/trunk/public/images/key-value.jpg)

-DiceDB compass is a desktop application that allows you to manage your DiceDB database.
+DiceDB Compass is a desktop application that allows you to manage your DiceDB database.